Heyuan Guangdong, China Travel Guide

 Major holidays bring increased travel, larger crowds, and potential closures.
 Some outdoor attractions alter operations during severe climate or quiet months.

-Always verify the latest operating hours for specific venues, especially during public holidays or the off-season, to avoid disappointment.
+Always verify the latest operating hours for specific venues, especially during public holidays or the off-season, so you're not disappointed.

 Greetings often involve a nod or "Nǐ hǎo".
 Handshakes are common in formal settings.
 Politeness holds significant value.